 - While the user supplied data is i2t, the model (via the Excel conversion) sees the equivalent of j2t or Joules to time.
 This is significant because the model will therefore respond properly to periodic or random stimuli.

 - Because the characterization is table based, irregular i2t profiles are accommodated with precision.

 - The accuracy of the characterization depends on the density of the original table supplied by the user to the Excel worksheet.
 However, the model correctly responds in the direction of the error to solutions taken between table data pairs.
 That is, the error that results from a distance between data pairs goes in the correct direction except for irregular profiles.
-If there is too much spacing between data pairs then the model will dip too low.
+If there is too much spacing between data-pairs, then the results will dip too low.
+But what is too low?
+Because the model “errs” in the correct direction, it takes a lot of space between data-pairs to err greater than 12%.
 For irregular profiles, the user must increase the density between data pairs for that particular region or accept the minor error that results.

 - Success of the model depends on how effective the model is at its commutation of current.
 This is the downfall of all SPICE and analog simulation tools.
 They cannot process a discontinuity.
 But in real life, we all know that there is no discontinuity.
 There will always be a rise and fall time.
 It may just be too small for us to notice it.
 Therefore, the model must be robust in this regard which is no small trick.